Roche-CSI/kapa_nhl/README.md

 - SnpSift (4.3t)
 - ctDNAtools (0.4.0)

-The following R packages are required for longitudinal analysis.
+In addition, the following R packages are required for longitudinal analysis with ctDNAtools.
 - R (≥3.6.0)
 - magrittr
 - dplyr (≥0.8.3)